dscpesu/PESU-Chatter-Bot/README.md

   FuzzyWuzzy

 In order to run the bot:
-run 'python web.py'
+run `python web.py`
-then open the following link 'http://localhost:5000/'
+then open the following link `http://localhost:5000/`